NREL/PV_ICE/README.md

 	2020 PV Reliability Workshop, Denver CO.

-Please also cite the DOI corresponding to the specific version of CF-MFA that you used.
-CF-MFA DOIs are listed at [Zenodo.org](https://zenodo.org/)
+Please also cite the DOI corresponding to the specific version of PV-DEMICE that you used.
+PV-DEMICE DOIs are listed at [Zenodo.org](https://zenodo.org/)